Agent actions,

 - 04Indexer rebuilds queryable state.
 Maintained separately from the chain.

-- 05Frontend queries the indexer — not the chain itself.
-Trust layer is separate.
+- 05Frontend queries the indexer, not the chain itself.
+The trust layer is separate.

 Chromia